Monday, November 27, 2023

 -----------

-The publisher of FREESKIER and SNOWBOARD (magazines I've read since I was in college) is launching a new magazine called "The Grom Guide", aimed at kids and and families.
-The editor contacted me in September to discuss a cartoon feature, starting with a two-page spread in the first issue.
+The publisher of FREESKIER (a magazine I've read since I was in college) launched a new magazine called "The Grom Guide", for kids and and families.
+The magazine editor contacted me in September to discuss a cartoon feature, starting with a two-page in the first issue.

-The magazine editors allowed me full rein to write and draw whatever I wanted, as long as it covered skiing and snowboarding, depicting kids with their families.
-As someone who has skied and snowboarded for most of my life, this was right up my alley, and was a great deal of fun.
-The first issue is on the newstands, in drug stores, etc (and in ski shops).
+I was given the freedom to write and draw whatever I wanted, as long as it covered skiing and snowboarding, depicting kids with their families.
+As someone who has skied and snowboarded since I was a kid, this was right up my alley, and I had a great time playing with it.

 -------------